bihor/fp_masterquiz/README.md

 Changes in version 3.3.0:
 - Layout adapted for TYPO3 11.5.
+- Mandatory questions are now marked when an error appears.
+The error message is now not a JavaScript-alert-message.
 - 2 widgets for the TYPO3 dashboard added (the extension dashboard is required in TYPO3 11).
 - Supports now PHP 8.
-- Bugfixing: moving participant data to another folder.
+- Bugfix: moving participant data to another folder.
+- Bugfix: check of checkboxes fixed.